Form factors of the $\rho$ meson from effective field theory and the lattice: Conclusions

 \item[iv)] Performing the matching to the four-pion-photon amplitude at threshold in ChPT at next-to-leading order and using dimensional arguments in addition, we were able to obtain a very crude estimates of the couplings $g_1,g_2,g_3$.
 Evaluating the form factors $G_1(k^2),G_2(k^2),G_3(k^2)$ with this input, we see that the triangle graph dominates but the contact contribution is still substantial, justifying the interest to the study of the problem on the lattice.
 It should be stressed that this result was obtained with the systematic uncertainty in $g_i$ grossly underestimated.
 In other words, the effect can eventually turn even larger that renders the lattice calculation of the $\rho$-meson form factor even more intriguing.

 \item[v)] We have obtained a very robust and largely model-independent predictions for the magnetic and quadrupole moments of the $\rho$-meson.
-A check of these predictions in the lattice calculations would be very instructive.
+Namely, even we use only very crude estimate for $g_1,g_2,g_3$, the magnetic and quadrupole form factors show very little dependence on these effective couplings near $k^2\simeq 0$, so that a $500\,\%$ error in these couplings can be easily accommodated.
+Consequently, checking these predictions in the lattice calculations would be very instructive.

 \item[vi)] A priori, it is very hard to set an upper limit on the value of $k^2$ after which the NREFT formalism ceases to be applicable.
 An indirect check a posteriori is however possible.
 Namely, if the extracted values of $g_1(k^2),g_2(k^2),g_3(k^2)$ can be well approximated by a polynomial of a low order, then the formalism is likely to be valid in this range of $k^2$. \end{itemize}